plukacs/lab-governance/README.md

 Domains:
 - Go-no-go of spin-offs through advising process

-### Strategy - Petak, Tojas
+### Strategy - Petak

 Purpose:
 - Clear strategy for the organization

 Accountabilities:
+- Making strategy
-- Keeping in touch with advisors
+- Keeping in touch and get input with advisors
+- Getting advice and input from the team
 - Following market trends
 - Exploring market opportunities
 - Keeping shareholders in the loop